igrahek/SSVEP_reward/README.txt

-This project investigate the influence of reward on selective attention using steady-state visual evoked potentials.
+This project investigates the influence of reward on selective attention using steady-state visual evoked potentials.
 This repository includes preprocessed data as well as preprocessing and analysis scripts.

 Authors: Ivan Grahek*, Antonio Schettino*, Gilles Pourtois, Ernst Koster, & Søren Andersen (*: co-first authors)